Ah, shelf corporations, the siren song of an easy path to an excellent business credit rating. But are they really?

 Per D&B, buying a shelf LLC does no good because the corporation’s “aged” date is lost.
 It’s not actually considered an older company, and therefore the company name has no greater credibility than a newer one.

 Building business credit uses your time and money far more productively.
 Corporate credit building isn’t just a score on a report.
 It’s also about building relationships with your suppliers and future lenders.

 Unlike personal credit, there is no shortcut for building business credit.

 Short-circuiting this process doesn’t get you out of the hard work of relationship building.

 Business reputation and goodwill are valuable.
 Performing one morally gray act can jeopardize your reputation in the local community.
 And it can affect your ability to attract new customers.

-And the kicker is, shelf corps really aren’t necessary for business credit building.
+And the kicker is, shelf corps really isn’t necessary for business credit building.
 Many vendors will approve new businesses for credit.
 This is even if a business just began or is a startup.
-The key is knowing which vendors can help a brand new business.
+The key is knowing which vendors can help a brand-new business.

 By applying for credit through vendors known to report payments, using that credit, and then paying it back on time, you establish corporate credit.
 This is a proven method—and you’ll be able to sleep at night, knowing that you took the ethical high road.

-Regulators, lenders, and the business reporting agencies do not look upon favorably upon shelf corporations.
+Regulators, lenders, and business reporting agencies do not look favorably upon shelf corporations.

 Don’t fall for these scams!
 If you’re going to spend the money, why not just build business credit correctly?